wriley/DayZBanditAI/extras/readme.txt

 2. PBO Prefix File

-	If you encounter problems entering the game after repacking your dayz_server.pbo, copy the $PBOPREFIX$ file into your dayz_server folder and repack the folder into .pbo format.
+	If you encounter problems entering the game after repacking your dayz_server.pbo, copy the $PBOPREFIX$, $PREFIX$, and PboPrefix.txt files into your dayz_server folder and repack the folder into .pbo format.